-Two solo one-acts from “The Screaming Skull” and “The Upper Berth” by F. Marion Crawford (unpublished).
+Two solo one-acts from “The Screaming Skull” and “The Upper Berth” by F. Marion Crawford.
 Photo by Charles Jeffreys. “[Dark Soundings] is something reminiscent of Masterpiece Theatre — very turn of the century, very warm, but somehow unsettling, because in its richness hides something sinister.” —Oyster Bay Guardian

 The Yellow Wallpaper (1w)

 A full-length, solo, one-act from the short story by Charlotte Perkins Gilman.
 Photo by Charles Jeffreys.
-Originally produced as part of the Playground Development Series at Manhattan Theatre Source, NYC, March 2009. (published by Indie Theater Now).
+Originally produced as part of the Playground Development Series at Manhattan Theatre Source, NYC, March 2009. (available at New Play Exchange).
 “A dynamic stage production of the short story…an absorbing portrait that delves into the tormented mind of a woman who is trapped in a world she cannot escape.” –Dr. N. J. Stanley, Coordinator, Women’s & Gender Studies Program, Lycoming College, PA

 Poe, Times Two (1m)

 Two solo one-acts from “The Cask of Amontillado” and “The Black Cat” by Edgar Allan Poe.
 Photo by Charles Jeffreys.
-Originally produced at Manhattan Theatre Source, NYC, July 2007. (published by Indie Theater Now).
-2012 NYIT Award nominations for Outstanding Solo Performance, Outstanding Lighting Design and Outstanding a Revival of a Play (WorkShop Theater Company and Cape May Stage.
-“A scary, stunningly staged, high-fright homage to the creator of the horror story.” –Ronald Gross, Editor-in-Chief, New York Theater Buying Guide, NY ~ “If you like horror generally, or Poe specifically, put Poe, Times Two on your Fringe calendar.” –DC Theatre Scene, 5/5 Rating: “Pick of the 2016 Capital Fringe!”
+Originally produced at Manhattan Theatre Source, NYC, July 2007. (available at New Play Exchange).
+Three 2012 NYIT Award nominations for Outstanding Solo Performance, Outstanding Lighting Design and Outstanding a Revival of a Play.
+“A scary, stunningly staged, high-fright homage to the creator of the horror story.” –Ronald Gross, Editor-in-Chief, New York Theater Buying Guide, NY ~ “If you like horror generally, or Poe specifically, put Poe, Times Two on your Fringe calendar.”
+5 STARS –DC Theatre Scene, “Pick of the 2016 Capital Fringe”

 Wicked Tavern Tales (3m/3w)

-A full-length, one-act from “The Tell-Tale Heart,” “The Cask of Amontillado” and “The Black Cat” by Edgar Allan Poe.
-Originally produced at Manhattan Theatre Source, NYC, October 2007. (published by Indie Theater Now).
+A 60-minute one-act adapted from “The Tell-Tale Heart,” “The Cask of Amontillado” and “The Black Cat” by Edgar Allan Poe.
+Originally produced at Manhattan Theatre Source, NYC, October 2007. (available at New Play Exchange).
 “A celebration of all things spooky…the writing leaves you with thoughts and feelings to contemplate afterwards.
 However, you may want to hold off on such contemplation until after you have turned on all the lights.” –Offoffonline.com *Critic’s Pick

 The Tell-Tale Heart (1w /1m)

-A one-act, (mostly) one-woman version of Edgar Allan Poe’s classic, short horror story, uniquely adapted with an added plot twist / reveal at the end. (unpublished).
+A one-act, (mostly) one-woman adaptation of Edgar Allan Poe’s classic, short horror story.

 The Secret Sharer (8m/1 w)

-A one-act from the short novel by Joseph Conrad (published by Playscripts, Inc. ).
+A full length one-act adapted from the short novel by Joseph Conrad (published by Playscripts, Inc. ).
 Photo by Greg Oliver Bodine.